 Our Board of Directors authorized the payment of a quarterly dividend of \$0.06 per share of common stock to our stockholders of record beginning in the second quarter of 2007.
-Any determination to pay additional or future dividends will be at the discretion of our Board of Directors and will be dependent upon:
+Any

-- the surplus and earnings of our subsidiaries and their ability to pay dividends and/or other statutorily permissible payments to us, in particular the ability of EICN and EPIC to pay dividends to EGI and, in turn, the ability of EGI to pay dividends to EHI; - our results of operations and cash flows; - our financial position and capital requirements; - general business conditions; - any legal, tax, regulatory and contractual restrictions on the payment of dividends; and - any other factors our Board of Directors deems relevant.
+- the surplus and earnings of our subsidiaries and their ability to pay dividends and/or other statutorily permissible payments to us, in particular the ability of EICN and EPIC to pay dividends to EGI and, in turn, the ability of EGI to pay dividends to EHI; - our results of operations and cash flows; - · our financial position and capital requirements; - general business conditions; - any legal, tax, regulatory and contractual restrictions on the payment of dividends; and - · any other factors our Board of Directors deems relevant.